 Explanations and instructions of all things Writing.Com.

-On the item creation (and editing) forms, you will find an Access Restrictions selection area.
+Access restrictions are handled on the item creation (and editing) pages.
+The main access restriction is set in the Access Restrictions drop menu.
 The default setting is "Make PUBLIC, allow EVERYONE!".
 Based on your portfolio status, you will have other options including the following:

 Keep PRIVATE, for my eyes only!

 Registered Users and higher only.